clementvidon/philosophers/README.md

 Solution of classical synchronization problem about [dining philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem) where each philosopher is a thread and mutexes are used to prevent deadlocks.
-The code is written in accordance with The Norm (42 coding style) and the whole code is documented with docstrings.
+The code is written in accordance with The Norm (42 coding style) and **the whole code is documented with docstrings**.

 [Subject dissection](doc/subject.md)